ClaireMah/Capstone/README.md

 - Export the camera IOPs and their precisions

 ### Tie Point Detection (detectTie.py):
-- This script contains a function for detecting and measuring object points in the nadir drone imagery
+- This script contains a function for detecting and measuring object points in the nadir drone imagery.
 - The inputs to this function are as follows:
 	- main_folder: Path to the primary folder
     - output_file: Path to output file for image space observations